Jerry-1015/nvim/README.md

-### Neovim Configure
+### Neovim Configuration
-This is my neovim cofigure referencing by glepnir's.
+This is my neovim cofiguration referencing by glepnir's.